AlejoGarat/alejogarat.github.io/README.md

 ## Work Experience

-**Founding Engineer @ Construction Cycles (_Mar 2024 - Present_)**

-- Development of both the backend and frontend of the web application.
-- Technologies used include Golang, PocketBase, Flutter and Svelte.

 **Lecturer @ Universidad ORT Uruguay (_Aug 2021 - Present_)**

 - Lead weekly Artificial Intelligence practical courses utilizing Python to teach practical lessons on subjects like Q-learning and Minimax.